 It is the responsibility of all coaches to maintain the highest standards of conduct for themselves, their players, and supporters in all matches.
 Failure to do so undermines the referee's authority and the integrity of the game resulting in an unfavorable sporting environment for players, the referee(s), coaches, assistant coaches, bench personnel, and spectators.
-As role models for all the participants and spectators, coaches participating in a Maryland State Youth Soccer Association sanctioned event are expected to be supportive of, and to acknowledge the effort, good play, and sportsmanship on the part of ALL players from either team in a contest.
+As role models for all the participants and spectators, coaches are expected to be supportive of, and to acknowledge the effort, good play, and sportsmanship on the part of ALL players from either team in a contest.
 By example, coaches, assistant coaches, and bench personnel are expected to show that although they are competing in a game, they have respect for their opponent, referees, and spectators at all times.
-The Maryland State Youth Soccer Association will not tolerate negative behavior exhibited either by demonstrative actions and gestures, or by ill-intentioned remarks, including those addressed toward the referees or members of an opposing team.
+The Tournament Committee will not tolerate negative behavior exhibited either by demonstrative actions and gestures, or by ill-intentioned remarks, including those addressed toward the referees or members of an opposing team.

 Coaches exhibiting hostile, negative, sarcastic, or otherwise ill-intended behavior toward referees, opposing players or coaches will be subject to sanction by the referee.
-Additional sanctions may be imposed by the club that the coach or assistant coach represents, the league that the match is being played under, or as allowed by the Maryland State Youth Soccer Association policies after a review of the match report.
+Additional sanctions may be imposed by the club that the coach or assistant coach represents, or the Tournament Committee after a review of the match report.

-Coaches should be aware that according to the laws of the game any person in the technical area can be shown cards by the referee.
+Coaches should be aware that according to the laws of the game any person in the technical area can be shown cards by the referee.:

-- Coaches shall not interact directly or indirectly with the coaches or players of the opposing team during the game in any manner that may be construed as negative, hostile, or sarcastic either by way of demonstrative actions and gestures or by ill- intentioned remarks. - Coaches shall not offer dissent to any call made by the referee(s) at any time. - Coaches are not to address the Referee(s) during the game except to: - a.
-Respond to a referee who has initiated a conversation. - b.
-Point out emergency or safety issues. - c.
-Make substitutions. - d.
-Ask the referee, "What is the proper restart (i.e., direction and Indirect Free Kick or Direct Free Kick)? - e.
-Ask for the time remaining in the half. - Coaches are allowed to ask a referee after a game or during the halftime interval (not on the field), in a polite and constructive way, to explain a law or foul, but not judgment calls made in the game. - a.
-Polite and friendly concern can be exchanged with the referee.
-If the polite tone of the conversation changes, the referee may abandon the exchange at any time. - b.
-Absolutely no sarcasm, harassment, or intimidation is allowed.
+- 1) Coaches shall not interact directly or indirectly with the coaches or players of the opposing team during the game in any manner that may be construed as negative, hostile, or sarcastic either by way of demonstrative actions and gestures or by ill- intentioned remarks. - 2) Coaches shall not offer dissent to any call made by the referee(s) at any time. - 3) Coaches are not to address the Referee(s) during the game except to: - a) Respond to a referee who has initiated a conversation. - b) Point out emergency or safety issues. - c) Make substitutions. - d) Ask the referee, "What is the proper restart (i.e., direction and Indirect Free Kick or Direct Free Kick)? - e) Ask for the time remaining in the half. - 4) Coaches are allowed to ask a referee after a game or during the halftime interval (not on the field), in a polite and constructive way, to explain a law or foul, but not judgment calls made in the game. - a) Polite and friendly concern can be exchanged with the referee.
+If the polite tone of the conversation changes, the referee may abandon the exchange at any time. - b) Absolutely no sarcasm, harassment, or intimidation is allowed.